exploratory-io/book/wrangling/text_wrangling.md

 #### Regular Expression

 You can use regular expression to remove strings from your text.
-Click the `Regular Expression` radio button and type in a regular expression that you want to try.
-In the below example, it removes the `pandemic` at the end of the text.
+Click the Regular Expression radio button and type in a regular expression that you want to try.
+In the below example, it removes the "pandemic" at the end of the text.

 ![](images/remove_text3.png)

 #### Ignore Case

-If you select "Yes" for `Ignore Case`, it removes string with case insensitive fashion.
+If you select "Yes" for Ignore Case radio button, it removes string with case insensitive fashion.
 For example, in the below example, it removes both 'pandemic' and 'Pandemic'.

 ![](images/remove_text4.png)